uma458467/cloud-native-app-labs/lab-instructions/spring-boot/boot-rest.md

 ***What Just Happened?***

 When running locally Spring Boot will use the embedded database (`hsqldb`) and create the `DataSource` (how to connect to the database) for you.
-The Cloud Foundry Java Buildpack will detect a database service binding and re-writes the `DataSource` for you when you run in the cloud, so that you can connect to your bound service.
+The Cloud Foundry Java Buildpack will detect a database service binding and re-write the `DataSource` for you when you run in the cloud, so that you can connect to your bound service.
 This part of the Java Buildpack is known as auto-reconfiguration.
 More details can be found [here](https://github.com/cloudfoundry/java-buildpack-auto-reconfiguration).